List of Lady Gaga live performances

 Gaga performed a tribute to The Sound of Music (1965) at the 87th Academy Awards where she sang a medley of songs from the film's soundtrack.
 The performance, considered one of her best by Billboard, triggered over 214,000 interactions per minute globally on the social networking site Facebook.
 In 2015, Gaga released the song "Til It Happens to You", which she performed at the 2015 Billboard Women in Music, Producers Guild of America Awards 2015 and 88th Academy Awards.
 In 2016, she sang the US national anthem at Super Bowl 50, performed a tribute to late David Bowie at the 58th Annual Grammy Awards and sang "Million Reasons" at the American Music Awards of 2016.
 To promote her fifth studio album, Joanne (2016), Gaga embarked on a 3-date tour, called Dive Bar Tour, and on the Joanne World Tour.
-In February 2017, she performed as the headlining act at the Super Bowl LI halftime show, which became the second most-watched Super Bowl halftime show, with 117.5 million television viewers in the US.
+In February 2017, she performed as the headlining act at the Super Bowl LI halftime show, which became the third most-watched Super Bowl halftime show, with 117.5 million television viewers in the US.
 A total of 5.1 million tweets were made about Gaga's performance, making her the most tweeted about entertainer in the show's history.

-Between 2018 and 2022, Gaga headlined her second residency show, called Enigma + Jazz & Piano, in Las Vegas, Nevada.
+Between 2018 and 2024, Gaga headlined her second residency show, called Enigma + Jazz & Piano, in Las Vegas, Nevada.
 She also performed "Shallow", the lead single from the soundtrack to A Star Is Born (2018), at the 61st Annual Grammy Awards and 91st Academy Awards.
 At the 2020 MTV Video Music Awards, Gaga performed a medley of songs from her sixth studio album, Chromatica (2020).
 In 2022, she embarked on The Chromatica Ball.
 During the 95th Academy Awards, she sang "Hold My Hand" in a stripped-down rendition.
+To promote her studio album Mayhem (2025), Gaga performed a series of promotional shows, including a headlining slot at Coachella 2025, where she became the second female artist to headline twice, and a free concert at Copacabana Beach in Rio de Janeiro, which was attended by an estimated 2.5 million people, making it the largest performance of Gaga's career and the most-attended free concert by a female artist in history.
+To further promote the album, she has embarked on her eight concert tour, The Mayhem Ball.